 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
-We recommend that patients follow their doctor’s guidance in regards to dietary fiber intake.
+We recommend that patients follow their doctor’s guidance in regard to dietary fiber intake.

-In this article we’ll review the ingredients in some of Metamucil’s most popular formulations like their 4-in-1 fiber powder and their fiber gummies based on published medical research to determine if they’re healthy and likely to be effective for improving gut health.
+In this article we’ll review the ingredients in some of Metamucil’s most popular formulations like their 4-in-1 fiber powder and their fiber gummies based on published medical research to give our determination on whether they’re healthy or whether there are better options.

 Metamucil Sugar-Free Fiber Powder Review

-A meta-review published in the Nature journal analyzed the results of both human and animal studies on artificial sweeteners, and concluded that they may cause impaired glucose tolerance.
-We want to note that there are several other studies we reviewed which showed no effect of sucralose consumption on metabolic parameters, but our stance is that it’s logical to avoid an artificial additive which provides no nutrition and has any level of health risk.
+A meta-review published in the Nature journal analyzed the results of both human and animal studies on artificial sweeteners, and concluded that they may cause impaired blood sugar function.
+We recommend avoiding artificial sweeteners entirely.

-We find the inclusion of sucralose especially strange in the context of a fiber product, considering most consumers would be using this product to improve gut function.
+We find the inclusion of aspartame especially strange in the context of a fiber product, considering many consumers of this product may be using it mainly to improve gut function.

 The Orange Smooth Powder also contains artificial food colorant Yellow 6 which has been found in medical research in some cases to be contaminated with carcinogens (cancer-causing chemicals).
 We always recommend avoiding all artificial food dyes out of an abundance of caution.

 Another ingredient in this fiber powder we find questionable is Natural and Artificial Orange Flavor.
 A medical study published in the Food Technology & Biotechnology journal found synthetic orange flavoring to cause acute toxicity in animal studies.
-The chemicals used to create Metamucil’s synthetic orange flavoring may be different than those used in the study, and the dosage is probably lower, but we have no idea why this ingredient is necessary in a consumer health product and would strongly recommend avoiding it.
+The artificial flavoring agents used to create Metamucil’s flavor may be different than those used in the study, and the dosage is probably lower, but we recommend avoiding artificial flavor altogether.

 Metamucil also contains citric acid, which is a multi-purpose additive originally derived from citrus fruits, however the vast majority of the world’s production of this ingredient comes from a fungus called Aspergillus niger, as documented by this medical review of citric acid.

-The above-linked study details how manufactured citric acid may cause systemic inflammation in a small proportion of patients, which is why we recommend avoiding it considering it has no nutritive value in any case.
+The above-linked study details how manufactured citric acid may cause systemic inflammation in a small proportion of patients, which is why we recommend avoiding it considering it has no nutritive value.

-We recommend avoiding this product due to all of the questionable additives.
+However we do not recommend this product due to all of the additive ingredients we consider questionable.